 The California State University Social Science Research and Instructional Center (SSRIC) provides:

-- Support for CSU student, faculty, and staff users of subscription data bases from the Inter-university Consortium for Political and Social Research (ICPSR), the Field Poll, and the Roper Center, as well as of unrestricted data bases.
+- Access for CSU students, faculty, and staff to more than 70,000 subscription data bases from the Inter-university Consortium for Political and Social Research (ICPSR); to CALSPEAKS California public opinion data; and to other, unrestricted data bases.

 - Workshops on use of these data, as well as on SPSS, SDA, GIS, and other topics as needed.
 Provided at no cost to CSU campuses.
 Other institutions: please contact us for more information.

 - The annual SSRIC Social Science Student Symposium (S4).
 Open to undergraduate and graduate students at CSU and to students at California community colleges.

 - Research and training opportunities through SSRIC's CALSPEAKS Faculty Fellows awards and SSRIC's ICPSR Summer Course stipends.